 Where can I find more information about prostate health?

-- The Prostate Project – established in 1998 by prostate cancer patient Colin Stokes and his surgeon, the project aims to give men the best chance at beating the disease.
+- The Prostate Project – established in 1998 by prostate cancer patient Colin Stokes and his surgeon, it aims to give men the best chance at beating the disease.

 - Orchid: Fighting Male Cancer – a charity that exists to save more men’s lives, by raising awareness of male cancers, offering support services, and carrying out pioneering research.

 Do you (or have you had) any prostate problems?
 Do you have any tips, advice, or experiences that you’d like to share?
-Join the conversation on the men’s health section of the community forum, or leave a comment below.
+We’d be interested to hear from you in the comments below.